Year 10 Course Information

 This course provides an overview of significant events in the decades since 1919.
 The topics studied include:

-3) The Globalising World – global influences that have shaped Australian society in depth since WW2, e.g. the Vietnam War, new waves of immigration and a progression of changing media (film, the introduction of television and new forms of music).
+The Globalising World – global influences that have shaped Australian society in depth since World War Two, e.g. the Vietnam War, new waves of immigration and a progression of changing media (film, the introduction of television and new forms of music).

-4) For Civics and Citizenship we study how the legal system of Victoria currently operates, especially in how it affects younger Australians.
+For Civics and Citizenship, students study how the legal system of Victoria currently operates, especially in how it affects younger Australians.

 The Commerce curriculum explores the ways in which individuals, families, the community, workers, businesses and governments make decisions in relation to the allocation of resources.
 It enables students to understand the process of economic and business decision-making at the personal, local, national, regional and global levels and the effects of these decisions on themselves and others, now and in the future.
 Students learn to appreciate the interdependence of decisions made and develop the knowledge, understanding and skills that will inform and encourage them to participate in, and contribute to, the economy.